dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 ### Groups

-Groups in dbt Cloud serve much of the same purpose as they do in traditional directory tools &mdash; to gather individual users together to make bulk assignment of permissions easier.
+Groups in dbt Cloud serve much of the same purpose as in traditional directory tools &mdash; to gather individual users together to make bulk assignment of permissions easier.
 Admins use groups in dbt Cloud to assign [licenses](#licenses) and [permissions](#permissions).
-The permissions are more granular than licenses, and you only assign them at the group level; _you can’t assign permissions at the user level._ Every user in dbt Cloud must be assigned to at least one group.
+The permissions are more granular than licenses, and you only assign them at the group level; _ you can’t assign permissions at the user level._ Every user in dbt Cloud must be assigned to at least one group.

 There are three default groups available as soon as you create your dbt Cloud account (the person who created the account is added to all three automatically):

 - **Owner:** This group is for individuals responsible for the entire account.
 You can not change the permissions.
 - **Member:** This group is for the general members of your organization, who will also have full access to the account.
 You can not change the permissions.
 By default, dbt Cloud adds new users to this group.
-- **Everyone:** A general group for all members of your organization.
+- **Everyone:** This is a general group for all members of your organization.
 Customize the permissions to fit your organizational needs.
 By default, dbt Cloud adds new users to this group.

 Create new groups from the **Groups & Licenses** section of the **Account settings**.
 If you use an external IdP for SSO, you can sync those SSO groups to dbt Cloud from the **Group details** pane when creating or editing existing groups.

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/new-group.png" width="60%" title="Example the new group pane in the account settings." />

 If a user is assigned licenses and permissions from multiple groups, the group that grants the most access will take precedence.
-You must assign a permission set to any groups created beyond the three defaults or users assigned will not have access to features beyond their user profile.
+You must assign a permission set to any groups created beyond the three defaults, or the users assigned will not have access to features beyond their user profile.

 #### SSO mappings

 SSO Mappings connect an identity provider (IdP) group membership to a dbt Cloud group.
-When a user logs into dbt Cloud via a supported identity provider, their IdP group memberships sync with dbt Cloud.
-Upon logging in successfully, the user's group memberships (and permissions) automatically adjust within dbt Cloud.
+When users log into dbt Cloud via a supported identity provider, their IdP group memberships sync with dbt Cloud.
+Upon logging in successfully, the user's group memberships (and permissions) automatically adjust in dbt Cloud.

 :::tip Creating SSO Mappings